Rahulkus315/project-1/README.md

 # project-1
-this is my first Repository.
+this is my first git Repository.
+Author - Rahul kushwaha